Depp v Heard: How courtroom live-streaming has turned a bitter trial into a circus

 Witnesses who take the stand for the defence will be forced to consider whether what they say will anger Depp’s more aggressive sympathisers – it could, as the experience of the psychologist showed, affect their careers, after all.
 And it’s hard to argue that such considerations have no effect on the course of justice.

-The visible tenacity of some Depp supporters could have far-reaching effects for victims of domestic abuse.
+The visible tenacity of some Depp supporters could have far-reaching effects for victims of domestic abuse regardless of the verdict.
 According to a 2018 report by Women’s Aid, only 2 per cent of women using community-based services reported domestic abuse to the police.

 “Many women don’t speak up about domestic abuse through fear of reprisal, negative backlash and their private lives being placed on display and judged.
 This public trial will be reinforcing that fear,” says a spokesperson for Solace Women’s Aid, one of Britain’s largest domestic abuse charities.